-Your Instagram feed has probably been bombarded with photos from the royal wedding the past few days, but Prince Harry and Meghan Markle's official wedding portraits are an absolute must-see if you haven't already.
-Kensington Palace shared three snippets of the couple's wedding day photo shoot on Instagram, including an adorable candid shot, a group family photo, and the bride and groom with their bridal party.
+Your Instagram feed has probably been bombarded with photos from the royal wedding these past few days, but Prince Harry and Meghan Markle's official wedding portraits are an absolute must-see if you haven't already.
+Kensington Palace shared three snippets of the couple's wedding day photoshoot on Instagram, including an adorable candid shot, a group family photo, and the bride and groom with their bridal party.
 With each snapshot just as frame-worthy as the next, we owe it all to the man behind the lens—Alexi Lubomirski, the couple's wedding photographer, who also took their engagement photos.
-Lubomirski, who landed the photography gig of the century, dished on the big day, and how it's actually harder than it looks to make a bridal party of ten children smile for the camera.
-(And it looked pretty hard to begin with!)
+Lubomirski, who landed the photography gig of the century, dished on the big day and how it's actually harder than it looks to make a bridal party of ten children smile for the camera (and it looked pretty hard to begin with!)

 But it was more than just the lighting (although that certainly helped) that made these wedding photos so wow-worthy—the subjects themselves were naturals.